(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Rather than having him dilate my eyes, I opted to pay an extra $25 for a digital retinal exam.
 (As a science teacher, this was a small price to pay to get a cool picture to show my students.
 The doctor also emailed me the images for future reference.)

-Since I need to wear glasses (with progressive trifocals) all the time, I always purchase a backup pair of glasses and prescription sunglasses.
+Since I need to wear prescription eyeglasses (with progressive trifocals) all the time, I always purchase a backup pair of glasses and prescription sunglasses.

 I also decided to buy a pair of office glasses this time because I teach online and have an online business.
 Office glasses don't correct distance vision but have larger intermediate and near vision fields.

 Taking the cost of new frames and the condition of my current frames into account, ordering new frames for the four pairs of glasses was the best decision.

-The customer service representatives in the Vision Center were incredibly patient, assisting me with choosing which frames, lenses, and anti-reflective treatments would be best for each pair of glasses.
+They assisted me with frame selection and choosing which lenses and anti-reflective treatments would be best for each pair of glasses.

 My eye exam and retinal imagery cost $65, payable directly to the Doctor of Optometry who did my exam.

 Since I struggle with glare in addition to working on the computer a great deal, I added an anti-blue light treatment to these lenses.

 2nd pair of glasses.
 The frame was $59.99, and the Kirkland Signature HD progressive lenses were $129.99 for a total of $189.98.
 I didn't get an anti-reflective treatment on these glasses.

 3rd pair of glasses.
 The frame for the office glasses was $59.99, and the Kirkland Signature HD progressive lenses were $70.01 for a total of $130.00.

 4th pair of glasses.
 The frame for my sunglasses was $49.99, and the Kirkland Signature HD progressive lenses were $159.99 for a total of $209.98.